platformsh/template-builder/templates/strapi4/files/README.md

 ## Switching Database

-Strapi v4 currently currently has support for just PostgreSQL and MySQL.
+Strapi v4 currently has support for PostgreSQL and MySQL.
 This template is built with PostgreSQL by default but in the event where you need to use a MySQL database, you can switch to a MySQL database by following these steps:

 - In the `services.yaml` file, replace the postgres database with mysql: